sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Migrate_a_Titanium_Application_to_the_Platform.md

 {"title":"Migrate a Titanium Application to the Platform","weight":"140"}

-# Migrate a Titanium Application to the Platform

 *   [Titanium Community Analytics, ACS and Push, and Node.ACS Deactivation](#TitaniumCommunityAnalytics,ACSandPush,andNode.ACSDeactivation)

 *   [Migrate a Titanium Application to the Platform](#MigrateaTitaniumApplicationtothePlatform)